 15 ways to reduce Corporation Tax

-Companies are always looking for ways to reduce their corporation tax liabilities and we frequently advise clients on ways to ensure they pay the least amount of tax possible.
-There are many basic strategies that can be taken, because nobody wants to pay more than they need to;
+Now more than ever, companies are always looking for ways to reduce their corporation tax liabilities and we frequently advise clients on ways to ensure they pay the least amount of tax possible.
+There are many basic strategies that can be taken, because very often, people do not want to pay more than they need to.

 1. Claim R&D tax relief

 Is your business making sure that it doesnt miss out on Government backed tax reliefs for innovation?
 If your business pays technical staff to solve technical problems, perhaps developing new or improved processes, products or software, then it is likely that you could be reducing your corporation tax by around £25,000 for every £100,000 spent on innovating.
 Tax savings may also be available for Research and Development allowances (RDAs), where you’ve paid for research facilities or equipment.
 These reliefs are extremely generous, and our Radius team have a simple and proven record (100% success record with R&D tax relief applications submitted) in making these claims for our clients.
 To test your eligibility to claim, why not download our eligibility checklist.
 11 simple questions, and ten minutes of your time to determine whether you could be eligible to claim.

 2. Can you claim Patent Box tax relief?

 Does your business make profits derived from patented inventions?
 You could look to claim Patent Box tax relief and pay an effective rate of 10% corporation tax on those profits.